dr-ni/helmert3d/README.md

-Seven parameters are required for this kind of transformation and can be calculated from a set of at least three point correspondences. helmparms3d (a free command-line tool) reads two ASCII point-files and calculates all necessary papameters for Helmert transformation.
+Seven parameters are required for this kind of transformation and can be calculated from a set of at least three point correspondences. helmparms3d reads two ASCII point-files and calculates all necessary papameters for Helmert transformation.
 All parameters are written to an ASCII file for further computations.
+The Helmert transformation can then be calculated with helmert3d.

 ## Development